callaunchpad/phodexr/README.md

 6. Verify installation is working by running `./run.sh --epochs 1 train_cnn_cifar10`.
 7. Deactivate virtual environment by running `deactivate`.

+The following steps are to install pycocotools so we can use coco captions

+1. Verify that cython is already installed via `pip freeze | grep cython`
+2. Install pycocotools via `pip install "git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI"`

 #### App Folder

 The app folder contains a react app boostrapped using create-react-app with the TypeScript template.
 This will house the code for the final deliverable.